 We are surrounded by data.
 Everything we consume, buy, and view over the Internet generates data.
-Then, companies use this data to spot trends in user behavior and make marketing and sales decisions based on that.
+Then, companies use this data to spot trends in user behaviour and make marketing and sales decisions based on that.
 Even the eCommerce industry is well-versed with the potential use cases of big data.

-Over the years, social media adoption, smartphone penetration, new mobile technologies (think 5G), and online market models have managed to revolutionize how customers buy from the comfort of their homes.
+Over the years, social media adoption, smartphone penetration, new mobile technologies (think 5G), and online market models have managed to revolutionise how customers buy from the comfort of their homes.
 Maturing technologies such as Artificial Intelligence, Machine Learning, Augmented Reality, and the Internet of Things further fuel this rapid change in the eCommerce industry.
 But data lies at the core.

 Large datasets and their applications in eCommerce are many.
 Companies are now able to identify loyal customers and casual visitors when people visit their website.
 Big data has positive implications on almost all industries, but let’s see how it is impacting the commerce industry- making it more intuitive and smarter.

 The fast-moving value chain in the eCommerce industry is now described as smart commerce.
 Smart commerce concerns with how purchasing experiences are evolving and what might be the implications of these changes for eCommerce businesses with their customers.

 Big data is playing a big role in driving these changes.

 Pricing is one of the critical parameters that businesses need to dwell on for success.
 Customers are getting increasingly fickle-minded.
 They might not stay loyal to an eCommerce business that does not provide them the best prices.
 Sellers must, therefore, price products based on market standards.
 It only takes a customer a few minutes to look through the best and popular websites and compare pricing.

 The best approach here, therefore, is dynamic pricing.
 Respond to market trends, demand, and competitor’s prices to dynamically change the price of products.
 Big data and analytics can help gather information on various factors that can play a role in determining the price of products.